dentarg/auth0-blog/_posts/2018-02-13-developing-games-with-react-redux-and-svg-part-3.markdown

 The enhancements in this file are quite simple.
 This list summarizes them:

 1. `configure`: You used this function to configure the `auth0-web` package with your Auth0 Client properties.
-2. `handleAuthCallback`: You triggered this function in [the `componentDidMount` lifecycle hook](https://reactjs.org/docs/react-component.html#componentdidmount) to evaluate if the user is returning from Auth0 after authenticating.
-This function simply tries to fetch tokens from the URL and, if it succeeds, fetches the user profile and persists everything in the `localstorage`.
+2. `handleAuthCallback`: You triggered this function in [the `componentDidMount` lifecycle hook](https://reactjs.org/docs/react-component.html#componentdidmount) to evaluate if the player is returning from Auth0 after authenticating.
+This function simply tries to fetch tokens from the URL and, if it succeeds, fetches the player profile and persists everything in the `localstorage`.
-3. `subscribe`: You used this function to log if the user is authenticated or not (`true` for authenticated and `false` otherwise).
+3. `subscribe`: You used this function to log if the player is authenticated or not (`true` for authenticated and `false` otherwise).

 That's it, your game is already [using Auth0 as its identity management service](https://auth0.com/learn/cloud-identity-access-management/).
 If you run your app now (`npm start`) and head to it in your browser ([`http://localhost:3000`](http://localhost:3000)), you will see the login button.
 Clicking on it will redirect you to [the Auth0 login page](https://auth0.com/docs/hosted-pages/login) where you will be able to sign in.